User tests: Successful: Unsuccessful:

 Pull Request to fix frontend form behaviour #42989.

-The PR #42989 has unfortunately introduced an incorrect behaviour when creating the routing for the forms in frontend.
+The PR #42989 has unfortunately revealed an incorrect behaviour in conjunction for the routing for the forms in frontend.
 With the enabled strict routing option of the sef plugin, all redirects that can be set for actions like cancel, save and similar controller functions no longer work correctly as the menu parameters can no longer be transferred.

 Reason is the missing connection to the assigned menu item as the url is not generated correctly.